pnp/sp-dev-fx-webparts/samples/react-onedrive-finder/README.md

 ## Grant the service principal permission to the Microsoft Graph API

 Once installed, the solution will request the required permissions via the **Office 365 admin portal > SharePoint > Advanced > API access**.
-If you prefer to approve the permissions in advance, for example when testing the solution in the Workbench page without installing it, you can do so using Office 365 CLI:
+If you prefer to approve the permissions in advance, for example when testing the solution in the Workbench page without installing it, you can do so using the [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/):

 ```bash
 o365 spo login https://contoso-admin.sharepoint.com